How to register as a sole trader

 A sole trader must keep these important dates in mind:

-• 6th April is the beginning of a tax year.
+• The 6th of April is the beginning of the tax year.

 • 5th April of the following year is the end of the tax year.